JavaScript API reference

 ): Promise<void>

 Merges attrs into the visitor's known attributes.
-Passing autoRefresh: true re-fetches tours and re-evaluates visibility against the new attributes — call this after login or any change that affects targeting.
+Passing autoRefresh: true re-fetches tours and re-evaluates visibility against the new attributes — call this after login or any change that affects targeting. identify is the preferred shape for the post-login case; setUserAttributes is for partial updates without a refresh.

 await window.stepskit?.setUserAttributes(